sajjad-hm/VIO-HAR/README.md

 ## **Step 8: Convert to Rosbag**

 * Find the path under catkin_ws/src/vio_common/python/kalibr_bagcreater.py and make sure this is the right path to put under BAG_PYTHON
-ANDROID_DATA_DIR= Your android data directory which needs to copy from the android phone to PC, please check the [**MARS LOGGER WIKI**](https://github.com/OSUPCVLab/mobile-ar-sensor-logger/wiki) page for more information
+* ANDROID_DATA_DIR= Your Android data directory needs to be copied from the Android phone to the PC, please check the [**MARS LOGGER WIKI**](https://github.com/OSUPCVLab/mobile-ar-sensor-logger/wiki) page for more information
 ```
 BAG_PYTHON=catkin_ws/src/vio_common/python/kalibr_bagcreater.py
 ANDROID_DATA_DIR=/path/to/android/data/session